 The Dialogue will explore the health challenges of Australia’s ageing population.
 Entrepreneurs, decision makers, government officials, researchers, academics and business leaders will have the opportunity to exchange ideas and together explore:

 The 2017 Dialogue will examine if health technology can help Australia rise to the challenge of adapting to the ageing face of the nation, in order to mitigate issues of rising and shifting healthcare costs and needs.
-For more details on the topics to be explored download the Issues Paper (PDF).
+Read the Issues Paper (PDF).

 It will highlight ATSE’s consistent commitment to leading the public discussion on Australia’s future prosperity with a focus on using the best of Australian and international technologies to address our national challenges.

-Subscribe to the event e-list for notification when more details are released.
+Subscribe to the event e-list for notification as details are released.

 Sponsorship opportunities are available for both the Innovation Dinner and the Dialogue.